Published on 24.07.17 in Vol 3, No 3 (2017): Jul-Sept

 Works citing "Facebook Recruitment of Vaccine-Hesitant Canadian Parents: Cross-Sectional Study"

 According to Crossref, the following articles are citing this article (DOI 10.2196/publichealth.6870):

 (note that this is only a small subset of citations)

 - van Gelder MMHJ, van de Belt TH, Engelen LJLPG, Hooijer R, Bredie SJH, Roeleveld N. Google AdWords and Facebook Ads for Recruitment of Pregnant Women into a Prospective Cohort Study With Long-Term Follow-Up.
 Maternal and Child Health Journal 2019;23(10):1285CrossRef

 - Tustin JL, Crowcroft NS, Gesink D, Johnson I, Keelan J. Internet Exposure Associated With Canadian Parents’ Perception of Risk on Childhood Immunization: Cross-Sectional Study.
 JMIR Public Health and Surveillance 2018;4(1):e7CrossRef

-- Tustin J, Crowcroft NS, Gesink D, Johnson I, Keelan J, Lachapelle B. User-driven comments on a Facebook advertisement recruiting Canadian parents in a study on immunization: Content Analysis (Preprint).
-JMIR Public Health and Surveillance 2018;CrossRef
+- Tustin JL, Crowcroft NS, Gesink D, Johnson I, Keelan J, Lachapelle B. User-Driven Comments on a Facebook Advertisement Recruiting Canadian Parents in a Study on Immunization: Content Analysis.
+JMIR Public Health and Surveillance 2018;4(3):e10090CrossRef

 - Borodovsky JT, Marsch LA, Budney AJ.
 Studying Cannabis Use Behaviors With Facebook and Web Surveys: Methods and Insights.
 JMIR Public Health and Surveillance 2018;4(2):e48CrossRef